mlcolab/Pathfinder.jl/docs/src/index.md

 Pathfinder uses several packages for extended functionality:

-- [GalacticOptim.jl](https://galacticoptim.sciml.ai/stable/): This allows the L-BFGS optimizer to be replaced with any of the many GalacticOptim-compatible optimizers and supports use of callbacks.
+- [Optimization.jl](https://optimization.sciml.ai/stable/): This allows the L-BFGS optimizer to be replaced with any of the many Optimization-compatible optimizers and supports use of callbacks.
 Note that any changes made to Pathfinder using these features would be experimental.
 - [Transducers.jl](https://juliafolds.github.io/Transducers.jl/stable/): parallelization support
 - [Distributions.jl](https://juliastats.org/Distributions.jl/stable/)/[PDMats.jl](https://github.com/JuliaStats/PDMats.jl): fits can be used anywhere a `Distribution` can be used
 - [AbstractDifferentiation.jl](https://github.com/JuliaDiff/AbstractDifferentiation.jl): selecting the AD package used to differentiate the provided log-density function.